Skip to Main Site Navigation Skip to Content Skip to Footer

 Teaching Scholars Program

-The Center for Teaching, Learning, and Assessment is pleased to announce a new Teaching Scholars Program.
-With support from a $281,120 Davis Educational Foundation grant, the program will support two cohorts of 5 faculty to engage in scholarship of teaching and learning (SoTL) projects over a year-long project.
-The first cohort of Teaching Scholars will be selected in June 2024 to conduct projects in the 2024-2025 academic year.
+The CTLA's Teaching Scholars Program is funded with support from a $281,120 Davis Educational Foundation grant.
+The program will support two cohorts of faculty to engage in scholarship of teaching and learning (SoTL) projects over a year-long project.
+The first cohort of Teaching Scholars was selected in June 2024 to conduct projects in the 2024-2025 academic year.
 A second cohort will be selected in spring 2025 for the following academic year.

 Goals of the project